My Little Pony (IDW Publishing): One-shots

 A 32-page Holiday Special comic was published on December 2, 2015.
 Twilight Sparkle and Spike find themselves stranded at a train station due to heavy snow and pass the time by reading Hearth's Warming stories.
+Two more holiday specials have since been published; one in 2017 and one in 2019.

 A 40-page Deviations comic was published on March 8, 2017, presenting a timeline in which Princess Celestia chooses Prince Blueblood instead of Twilight as her personal student.
 This latter issue is part of a five-week series of one-shot comics, in which each issue explores an alternate timeline in a different IDW universe.

 On December 21, 2022, a one shot comic celebrating the tenth anniversary of the comic series was released.
-The one shot contains a reprint of the first issue, a cover art gallery, a interview with Tony Fleecs and a new short story.
+The one shot contains a reprint of the first issue, a cover art gallery, an interview with Tony Fleecs and a new short story.

+On July 12, 2023, a special comic was published to commemorate the series' 40th anniversary, which collects three stories celebrating the love of ponies set in both the real world and the My Little Pony world.

+On January 29, 2025, a 38 page one shot comic titled My Little Pony: Rise of Cadance was published in which Princess Cadance reflects on her life before the events of the series.
+The comic reveals key elements of Cadance's origin from infancy to her ascension as an alicorn.

 Other publications

 My Little Pony: FIENDship Is Magic, a five-issue series published weekly during April 2015, focused on the backstories of major antagonists appeared in Friendship Is Magic TV series, plus the Sirens, a group of creatures as appeared in Equestria Girls: Rainbow Rocks.

 My Little Pony: The Movie Prequel, a four-issue series published monthly from June to September 2017, focused on the backstories of supporting characters in My Little Pony: The Movie from 2017.

 IDW has published two crossover series between Friendship Is Magic and Transformers, each consisting of four monthly issues.
 The first, Friendship in Disguise, ran from August to November 2020; the second, The Magic of Cybertron, ran from April to July 2021.

+A 28-page Endless Summer comic was published on August 30, 2023, which tells the story of Sunny Starscout and her friends learning to let go of summer.
+It came as part of a series of comics exploring summer themes in different IDW universes.